 Phase 2: 3 weeks following injury

 Duration: 3 weeks.
-Aims to eliminate swelling, full weight bearing on the injured knee, full range of motion, increase strength in the injured leg.
+Aims to eliminate swelling, full weight bearing on the injured knee,

 Continue with cold therapy and compression to eliminate swelling, particularly following exercises.
 Strengthening exercises to include half squats, step-ups, hip raises, hamstring curls and single leg calf raises.
 It may be possible to begin to swim although avoid not breaststroke!
 Or use a stepper for aerobic fitness.